unisonweb/unison/unison-src/transcripts-using-base/_base.output.md

     New test results:

-  ◉ testAutoClean   our temporary directory should exist ◉ testAutoClean   our temporary directory should no longer exist
+    1. ◉ testAutoClean   our temporary directory should exist
+    2. ◉ testAutoClean   our temporary directory should no longer exist

   ✅ 2 test(s) passing

-  Tip: Use view testAutoClean to view the source of a test.
+  Tip: Use view 1 to view the source of a test.

 ```